Greenheart/text-game/README.md

 # The Responsible
-> An interactive story about the darker side of technology
+> An interactive story exploring the darker side of technological progress

 Life is less about knowing the answers, but more about asking the right questions.
 This is especially true in a time of great technological advances.